 The following lists (Interest, Clubs, Job, and Collaborative-Work) are just templates of settings for group visibility and membership.

 Most settings should be editable after creation with the exception of interest groups.
 Interest groups are designed to be community groups where any member can join and make contributions.

-This group is created by an individual for personal use, such as organizing friends and colleagues of non-academic projects
+This group is created by an individual for personal use, such as organizing friends and colleagues of non-academic projects.

 Since this group is created by the user, the user (who is now the administrator) may choose who participates in the group.
-This includes the option of allowing users to freely
+This includes the option of allowing users to freely publish work on the groups public gallery, or whether permission must be granted.

 Interest